Introduction

 ESG integration in the investment process

-Industry collaboration
+Industry Collaboration

 NS Partners participates in collaborative engagements and initiatives to pool resources and speak with a stronger unified voice to protect the interests of shareholders in the companies in which it invests on behalf of its clients.

-Since 2020, NS Partners has been a member of Climate Action 100+, an investor initiative to engage the world’s largest corporate greenhouse gas emitters on their actions on climate change.
+Since 2020, NS Partners has been a member of Climate Action 100+, an investor initiative to engage the world’s largest corporate greenhouse gas emitters on their action on climate change.
 As part of this initiative, NS Partners continues to participate in the collaborative engagement with Lockheed Martin Inc.

 NS Partners is a supporter of the International Corporate Governance Network (ICGN) through its affiliation with member Connor, Clark & Lunn Financial Group (CC&L Financial Group).